What is Marijuana?

 Higher potency may lead to increased negative consequences of use and raise the risk for an adverse reaction to the drug.
 NIDA warns that higher levels of THC can raise the odds for addiction.
 Higher potency can also mean a greater risk for a possible psychotic reaction as heavy use may produce hallucinations, paranoia, and schizophrenia-like symptoms.
 The Drug Abuse Warning Network (DAWN) reports that in 2011, nearly a half-million Americans received emergency medical treatment in an emergency department (ED) for a negative reaction to the abuse of a cannabinoid drug.
 Hashish may also commonly be mixed with adulterants as it is manufactured, which can make it even more potentially dangerous as the individual using the drug may not be sure what other substances or toxins the product may contain.

-Treatment for hashish and marijuana abuse is similar and will often include:
+They are similar and will often include:

 Other Schedule I Drugs